mrdmnd/portunus/README.md

 To run the simulation service, invoke

-`./bazel-bin/simulate/service/simulation_service`
+`./bazel-bin/simulator/service`

-This starts up a local RPC service, with default port 50051.
+This starts up a local RPC service on port 50051 by default (configurable).

-To run the policy generation tool, invoke
+To run policy generation, invoke

-`./bazel-bin/learn/policygen $ENCOUNTER_CONFIG_PATH $SIMC_ADDON_DUMP_PATH`
+`./bazel-bin/learn/policygen $ENCOUNTER_CONFIG_PATH $CHARACTER_CONFIG_PATH`

-where `$ENCOUNTER_CONFIG_PATH` contains details on the raid encounter and `$SIMC_ADDON_DUMP_PATH` contains details on the player character (gear, etc).
+where `$ENCOUNTER_CONFIG_PATH` contains details on the raid encounter and `$CHARACTER_CONFIG_PATH` contains details on the player character (gear, etc).

 ## Policygen Architecture Overview

 ### Standalone Simulation Engine Binary

-We implement a binary that can take a text-formatted simulation configuration as an input file, and dumps a text-formatted simulation result protobuf as output.
+We implement a binary that takes a text-formatted simulation configuration as an input file, and returns the result of running a single batch simulation.
 This is mostly useful as a debugging tool.

 To build and invoke the standalone engine binary, run this:

-`bazel build simulate/engine:standalone`
+`bazel build simulator:standalone`
-`./bazel-bin/simulate/engine/standalone $FULL_CONFIG`
+`./bazel-bin/simulator:standalone $FULL_CONFIG_PATH`

 ### Simulation Service